k1ttythyyy/SDLconverter/README.md

 3 00.00.13,000 - 00.00.17,000
 Uhm, hello?

 ---------------

-Then run the main.py file to export the subtitle file
+Then run the main.py file to export the subtitle file.
+(This is my first public project😥)